You asked. CareBridge Services answered.

 A referral from the patient’s previous primary care doctor and a face sheet of personal information should be faxed to CareBridge Primary Care at (513) 528-8151.
 A cover sheet requesting a primary care consult will expedite the first visit.
 New patients should notify their health insurance that their new primary care physician is CareBridge Primary Care to avoid co-pays.

-- Pain and symptom control: Your palliative care team will identify your sources of pain and discomfort.
-These may include problems with breathing, fatigue, depression, insomnia, or bowel or bladder.
-Then the team will provide treatments that can offer relief.
-These might include medication, along with massage therapy or relaxation techniques.
+- Pain relief and symptom management: Your palliative care team will identify your sources of pain and discomfort.
+These may include problems with breathing, fatigue, depression, insomnia or bowel or bladder control.
+The team will provide treatments that can offer relief.
+These might include medication along with massage therapy or relaxation techniques.

 - Communication and coordination: Palliative care teams are extremely good communicators.
 They put great importance on communication between you, your family and your doctors in order to ensure that your needs are fully met.
 These include establishing goals for your care, help with decision-making and coordination of care.